puppetlabs/puppet-instruqt-tracks/pe-501-lab-1-0-configure-continuous-delivery-for-pe/01-configure-cd4pe/assignment.md

 difficulty: basic
 timelimit: 3600
 ---
-Create a Continuous Delivery user and user role in Puppet Enterprise
+Create a Continuous Delivery user and user role in PE
 ========
 You'll use this user and role to generate the PE authentication token required during the setup process and to view a centralized log of the activities Continuous Delivery for PE completes on your behalf.